elastic/elasticsearch/docs/ESOF/Report 1.md

 Unlike most other other open source projects, however, their resources allow them to meet in person a few times a year, which allows for a higher degree of coordination and focus.

-This paradigm allows the developer to stay invested in the project while empowering them with the flexibility to shape it to the needs of a fast growing market that now includes some of the biggest software companies in the world such as Facebook.
+This paradigm allows the developers to stay invested in the project while empowering them with the flexibility to shape it to the needs of a fast growing market that now includes some of the biggest software companies in the world such as Facebook.